daandouwe/Machine-Translation-with-CRFs/README.md

 * Shuffling is still ok, but as noted above, multiple iterations do not accomplish much, and so shuffle has not much of a function.
 [Using `shuffle=True` we reshuffle the parses and partition these into new minibatches at each iteration.
 This drastically improves 'movement' of predicted translation sentences over iterations.
 Compare the sentences in [shuffle](prediction/2k/shuffle) to those in [no-shuffle](prediction/2k/no-shuffle) and see the difference: the the `no-shuffle` sentences are almost stationary after the first iteration except for some insertions and deletions of 'the'; the `shuffle` sentences on the other continue to change drastically each iteration.
 I think our best shot is with `shuffle` for this reason: we just need to take this 'movement' behaviour into account (see note below).]

+## Training schedule

+* I'm at this moment (Monday 12:42) training on `eps-40k-ml10-3trans` and `eps-40k-ml10-5trans` with [these](prediction/eps-40k-ml10-3trans/Screen Shot 2017-05-22 at 12.13.05) resp. [these](prediction/eps-40k-ml10-5trans/Screen Shot 2017-05-22 at 12.13.27) settings.
+This will take approximately 12 hours.

+* `TODO` I would propose to use the same settings to train on `eps-40k-ml15-3trans`.

+* If you want to train on any of the three parses with different settings, please do!

 ## Some results

 See [these translations](prediction/2k/full/viterbi-predictions-0.txt) for our best result so far!
 This has been achieved by training 1 iteration over 1300 sentences of maximal length 9 parsed with `eps=True` and maximally 3 epsilon insertions, with minibatch size 1, `delta_0=10`, `lmbda=0.01`, `scale_weight=2` and `regularizer=False`.
 See the [correct translations](prediction/2k/full/reference.txt) for reference.
 (Also note that later iterations get worse which you can see [here](prediction/2k/full/viterbi-predictions-1.txt).)
 Lastly: we achieve a BLEU score of 3.44 on these translations (hurray!): `BLEU = 3.44, 49.8/6.2/1.1/0.5 (BP=0.967, ratio=0.968, hyp_len=1222, ref_len=1263)`.